 If the national classification is to be used in administrative or client-oriented activities such as matching jobseekers with job vacancies, as well as in statistical applications, the specific and potentially conflicting operational needs of agencies such as the national employment service and the national statistical office need to be taken into consideration.
 Employment services may typically require more detailed and more frequently updated information than is practical for use in statistical surveys.
 Those responsible for designing the classification need to collaborate closely, therefore, with the various national agencies that will use it.

 Collaboration among those agencies that need to use occupational classifications for the production of data, for operational purposes and for policy analysis, may lead to a commitment among the agencies concerned to adopt a nationally consistent approach.
 Such collaboration may facilitate the provision of integrated occupational information, based on comparable quantitative and qualitative data from a range of statistical and administrative sources, if a single classificatory framework is used in all applications.
 Alternatively, a close linkage between different but complementary classification systems can be established.
-In either case, significant value can be added to the information collected if it is able to be integrated or compared meaningfully with data from other sources
+In either case, significant value can be added to the information collected if it is able to be integrated or compared meaningfully with data from other sources.

 Where it is found necessary to merge ISCO-08 unit groups or higher level groups it should be borne in mind that this may impose limitations on the capacity of countries to map national data to ISCO-08.
 For example it may be possible to map data only from a detailed level of the NOC to a higher level of ISCO.